budi641/Haze_Luncher/Haze_Luncher/.idea/Docs/SRS.md

 3. The recipient accepts or rejects the request.
 4. If accepted, both users are added to each other's friends list.

+**Pre-conditions:**
+- The user must be logged in.
+- The recipient must have an active account.

+**Post-conditions:**
+- The user’s friends list is updated with the new friend.
+- The recipient’s friends list is updated if the request is accepted.

 **Alternative Flow:**
 - **A1:** If the user is already friends with the recipient, the system notifies them.